tyro-e/subsurface/README.md

 A user can search for a gig beyond the 50 that are displayed on the homepage, you can also see how the map changes here:
 ![alt text](http://imgur.com/7WGagTi.png)

-Clicking the INFO button from the homepage brings up the pre-event page for that concert, displaying all relevant information, along with a Spotify album artwork player on the right hand side, which will play the top track from that artists album when clicked:
+Clicking the INFO button from the homepage brings up the pre-event page for that concert, displaying all relevant information, along with a Spotify album artwork player on the right hand side, which will play the top track from that artists album when clicked.
+If the user were to click 'But tickets' they would be redirected to the ticket agent e.g. ticketmaster, eventbrite etc:
 ![alt text](http://i.imgur.com/CWJFFAG.png)